Culworth: Social and economic history

 The parish's common fields were enclosed by agreement in 1612.
 Most of the ridge and furrow pattern of the common fields is still visible.

+Culworth is at the crossing point of two former drovers' roads, the Welsh Road and Banbury Lane.

 The village has shrunk, leaving earthworks at its northwest and southeast ends marking the sites of former houses.
 On the stream south of Culworth house is a pond with a dam 5 ft high.
 It was a mill pond, but the watermill has been lost.

 After the extinction of the Danvers baronetcy Meriel Danvers, a spinster of the family, endowed Danvers Free School in 1789 and it was built in about 1795.
 It is now Culworth Church of England Primary School.

 Westhill House is 17th-century with 18th-century additions, and has a 17th-century barn and granary.

 The Great Central Main Line from Nottingham Victoria to London Marylebone was built through the neighbouring parish of Moreton Pinkney.
 In 1899 a station was opened in Moreton Pinkney parish, 1+1/2 mi from Culworth and only 3/4 mi from Moreton Pinkney village.
 However, there was already a Morton Pinkney railway station so the Great Central Railway called the new station Culworth.

 In 1900 the Great Central opened a branch from Culworth Junction on the main line just over a mile north of the station to Banbury.
 It passed through Culworth parish just west of the village and in 1913 the Great Central opened a halt for the village.
 As the company already had a Culworth railway station it called the new halt Eydon Road Halt.

 British Railways closed the halt in 1956 and Culworth station in 1958.
 The 1963 The Reshaping of British Railways report recommended that BR close the line through Eydon Road, which it did in 1966.